FusionAuth/fusionauth-site/site/learn/expert-advice/identity-basics/making-sure-your-auth-system-scales.md

 ## How Can You Effectively Scale Your Authentication?

 Now that you've seen some of the challenges that exist for ensuring secure authentication, let's look at how to attack these challenges.
-We’ll cover performance testing, modern hashing algorithms, rate limiting, database scaling, caching session data, auth tokens, API gateways, and third-party auth services.
+We'll cover performance testing, modern hashing algorithms, rate limiting, database scaling, caching session data, auth tokens, API gateways, and third-party auth services.

 ### How Fast Should It Be?

-First thing's first: how scalable and performant should your system be?
+First things first: how scalable and performant should your system be?
 Do you have any SLA agreements with your clients?

 [OWASP recommends](https://cheatsheetseries.owasp.org/cheatsheets/Password_Storage_Cheat_Sheet.html#work-factors) that computing a hash should not take more than one second.
 Does that make sense for your customers?

-> “As a general rule, calculating a hash should take less than one second, although on higher traffic sites it should be significantly less than this.” –Work Factors, OWASP
+> "As a general rule, calculating a hash should take less than one second, although on higher traffic sites it should be significantly less than this." –Work Factors, OWASP

 Whatever you decide, you need to be able to test the performance of your authentication functionality.
 One specific tool I love is the open-source HTTP benchmarking tool [bombardier](https://github.com/codesenberg/bombardier).
-This is a great tool since it will enable you to test and benchmark the entire HTTP pipeline of your authentication endpoints.
+This is a great tool since it enables you to test and benchmark the entire HTTP pipeline of your authentication endpoints.
 Perform such benchmarks regularly, preferably on each release of your applications, to ensure there are no performance regressions.

 ### Modern Hashing Algorithms